Spin-orbit coupling and magnetism in $\rm Sr_2CrO_4$: Introduction

 Several important physical effects have not been considered in earlier theoretical works.
-These include: SOC induced magnetic anisotropy, Coulomb interaction induced orbital mixing terms, orbital moments, and Coulomb SOC renormalization.
-Remarkably, the orbital mixing terms are generated spontaneously from the Coulomb interaction terms, even in the absence of usual sources (SOC, octahedral tilting/rotation).
-In view of the crystal field tuning by pressure, and the peculiar insulator-insulator transition in the crossover region between the reversed and restored crystal field regimes,\cite{yamauchi_PRL_2019,takahashi_JPSC_2020} investigation of the orbital mixing effect is of crucial importance to understand how the insulating gap is protected even as the $xy$ level crosses the $yz,xz$ levels.
+These include: SOC induced magnetic anisotropy, orbital moments, Coulomb interaction induced orbital mixing terms, and SOC renormalization.
+In view of the crystal field tuning by pressure, and the peculiar insulator-insulator transition in the crossover region between reversed and restored crystal field regimes,\cite{yamauchi_PRL_2019,takahashi_JPSC_2020} investigation of the orbital mixing effect is of crucial importance to understand how the insulating gap is protected even as the $xy$ level crosses the $yz,xz$ levels.

-Due to the rich interplay expected between SOC, crystal field splitting, Coulomb interaction, and spin-orbital ordering, investigation of collective spin-orbital excitations is of particular interest.
-This requires a generalized approach in which all physical elements are treated on the same footing.
-For this purpose, we will employ the generalized self consistent and fluctuation approach for a unified investigation of magnetic and orbital ordering, SOC induced magnetic anisotropy effects, as well as of the various collective excitation modes (magnon, orbiton, spin-orbiton) over the full crystal field regime of interest for the $\rm Sr_2CrO_4$ compound.
-This approach was recently used to investigate spin-orbital fluctuations in several $4d$ and $5d$ compounds ($\rm NaOsO_3$, $\rm Ca_2RuO_4$, $\rm Sr_2IrO_4$) with $n=3,4,5$ $\rm t_{2g}$ electrons.\cite{mohapatra_JPCM_2020,mohapatra_JPCM_2021}
+Due to the rich interplay expected between SOC, crystal field, and Coulomb interaction terms, investigation of composite spin-orbital ordering, SOC induced magnetic anisotropy, and collective spin-orbital excitations is of particular interest for the $\rm Sr_2CrO_4$ compound.
+For this purpose, we will employ the generalized self consistent + fluctuations approach in which all physical elements are treated on equal footing.
+This approach was recently used to investigate spin-orbital fluctuations in several $4d$ and $5d$ compounds ($\rm NaOsO_3$, $\rm Ca_2RuO_4$, $\rm Sr_2IrO_4$) with $n=3,4,5$ electrons in the $\rm t_{2g}$ sector.\cite{mohapatra_JPCM_2020,mohapatra_JPCM_2021}

 The structure of this paper is as below.
-The three-orbital model including hopping, crystal field, Coulomb interaction, and SOC terms is introduced in Sec.
-II.
-Results of the crystal field driven magnetic reorientation transition obtained in the generalized self-consistent calculation are presented in Sec.
-III, and qualitatively discussed in terms of the SOC induced anisotropic magnetic interactions in Sec.
-IV.
-Spectral functions calculated from the generalized fluctuation propagator are presented in Sec.
-V, showing the magnon, orbiton, and spin-orbiton excitations.
-The behavior of the excitation energy scales with crystal field is compared with that of the measured transition temperatures with pressure in Sec.
+The realistic model Hamiltonian and the generalized self-consistent + fluctuations approach are briefly reviewed in Sections II and III.
+Results are presented in Sections IV and V for the staggered and entangled orbital orders.
+Important features of our calculated results, including comparison of the behavior of excitation energy scales with crystal field and that of the measured transition temperatures with pressure, are discussed in Sec.
 VI.
 Finally, conclusions are presented in Sec.
 VII.